-CRN WM processes data under the instruction of the individual research protocol, as delegated by the practice (data controller).
-You can opt out of being invited to participate in research at any time, please inform a member of the practice team and we will add the appropriate opt out code to your record.
+CRN WM processes data under the instruction of the individual research protocol, as delegated by Cannock Medical Group (data controller).
+You can opt out of being invited to participate in research at any time, please inform a member of Cannock Medical Group team and we will add the appropriate opt out code to your record.